BLUE HORIZON, BOOK 4

 “Yes, sir,” the other replied.

 Merlin swallowed hard, his mind wrenched with the gravity of the situation.
 Something about all this seemed somehow familiar, but it wasn’t quite right.
 He felt fingers on the knot at the back of his blindfold and then a dirty white cloth was removed from his eyes.
 He blinked a few times and then looked around.
 The room took up the bulk of a hut he was in, likely the gathering place for a large crowd of people during inclement weather.
 He stood between two wooden supports of the room, his arms in manacles, attached to the poles with light chains.
-His blue work shirt was in tatters, with the remnants of sleeves still attached to cuffs beneath his manacles, but the rest of it barely hung upon his body.
-The white fur of his chest and belly was matted and dirty, and although his trousers were in better shape than his shirt, there were tears along the outer seams, and both of his knees were exposed.
+His work shirt was in tatters, with the remnants of sleeves still attached to cuffs beneath his manacles, but the rest of it barely hung upon his body.
+The white fur of his chest and belly was matted and dirty, and although his trousers were in better shape than his shirt, there were tears along the outer seams and both of his knees were exposed.

 The floor and walls were made of wooden planks and the rafters in the ceiling were exposed.
 Light was provided by oil lamps attached to the building’s supports rather than by electrical means, and he could see cloth curtains blowing in the cold breeze that came in through open-air windows.
 Several folding chairs were scattered about the room, but there were brown stains on the floor beneath a solitary chair positioned directly in front of him; dried blood, Merlin’s brain told him numbly.

 From what he could see of the room, a small folding table was near him with what appeared to be a rolled-up tool pouch.
 He saw crayon-drawn artwork on papers tacked up on one wall, likely from the children his captor wanted.
-A cat with grey fur sat dejectedly in a chair against a far wall, his leg manacled to another support post.
+A cat with gray fur sat dejectedly in a chair against a far wall, his leg manacled to another support post.
 The two of them exchanged looks and Merlin could see the terror in the cat’s eyes as he waited what was next to come.